Noise-based Correction for Electrical Impedance Tomography

 \subsection{Experimental Design}

-For 2D image reconstruction, all `skip' injection patterns were considered since it is common and realistic for any of the considered skip patterns to be used experimentally \cite{LuppiSilva2017}.
-When performing EIT on an irregular geometry in 3D, the placement of the electrodes does not allow for clear `skip' patterns so an optimal injection protocol is used which maximises the current density in the ROI \cite{Faulkner2017}.
-Since this is an objectively optimised protocol used experimentally \cite{Faulkner2018}, only this protocol was considered in 3D.
+For 2D image reconstruction, all `skip' injection protocols were considered since it is common and realistic for any of the considered skip patterns to be used experimentally \cite{LuppiSilva2017}.
+When performing EIT on an irregular geometry in 3D, the placement of the electrodes does not allow for clear `skip' patterns so an optimal injection protocol was used which maximised the current density in the ROI \cite{Faulkner2017}.
+Since this was an objectively optimised protocol used experimentally \cite{Faulkner2018}, only this protocol was considered in 3D.

-Both uncorrelated and correlated noise were considered in this study because both are significant sources of noise in experimental EIT \cite{Mason2023b}, uncorrelated noise is equivalent to additive, background noise which was considered to be of equal amplitude on all measurement electrodes.
+Both uncorrelated and correlated noise were considered in this study because both are significant sources of noise in experimental EIT \cite{Mason2023b}.
+Uncorrelated noise is equivalent to additive, background noise which was considered to be of equal amplitude on all measurement electrodes.
 Correlated noise is equivalent to current source noise and is proportional to the amplitude of the voltage on each electrode.

-A threshold of 50\% the largest absolute change was applied to all images reconstructed from simulated and tank data, if NBC was used then this threshold was applied after NBC.
-This was selected because it is a well-established, easily implemented and commonly used method in EIT to remove low-intensity artefacts and increase the interpretability of the images.
+A post-processing threshold of 50 \% the largest absolute change was applied to all images.
+This involved setting the reconstructed conductivity change to zero for a pixel/voxel if the value was less than one-half of the largest absolute conductivity change in the image.
+If NBC was used, then this threshold was applied after NBC.
+This was performed because it is a well-established, easily implemented and commonly used method in EIT to remove low-intensity artefacts and increase the interpretability of the images.